Demetrius-B/Factory-Pattern/README.md

 # Project Live Demo:

-You can find a live version of this site (http://url.com/ "Here")
+You can find a live version of this site [example](http://url.com/ "Title")

 # Project Requirements: